arianjinx/vue-shopping-list-app/README.md

 This project is a proof of learning from the [Vue.js 3 Fundamentals with the Composition API](https://vueschool.io/courses/vue-js-fundamentals-with-the-composition-api) course.

+You can view a live demo of this project at [https://vue-shopping-list-app.pages.dev/](https://vue-shopping-list-app.pages.dev/).
+The application is hosted on Cloudflare Pages.

 ## Key Learnings

 - Vue.js 3 offers powerful built-in features for handling application state.